 Some of the earliest attempts to bring video games fully into the third dimension actually used 2D graphics and an isometric perspective.
-This was practiced in as early as the 80s, with the first of its kind being Congo Bongo released in 1983.
-It was around the same time that an early example of a 3D platform game was released by Konami; Antarctic Adventure, released originally for the MSX, and subsequently ported to several other systems in 1984.
-The sequel, Penguin Adventure, was released two years later, and featured many different gaming elements, such as action game elements, massive variety in level design, RPG elements and even multiple endings, having been developed by Hideo Kojima, now of Metal Gear Solid fame.
-There was also 3-D WorldRunner developed by Final Fantasy creator, Hirnobu Sakaguchi and Nasir Gibelli; a 3D third-person platforming game a forward scrolling effect similar to the arcade game Space Harrier.
+This was practiced as early as the 80s, with the first of its kind being Congo Bongo released in 1983.
+It was around the same time that an early example of a 3D platform game was released by Konami; Antarctic Adventure released originally for the MSX and subsequently ported to several other systems in 1984.
+The sequel, Penguin Adventure, was released two years later, and featured many different gaming elements, such as action game elements, massive variety in level design, RPG elements, and even multiple endings, having been developed by Hideo Kojima, now of Metal Gear Solid fame.
+There was also 3-D WorldRunner developed by Final Fantasy creator, Hironobu Sakaguchi, and Nasir Gibelli; a 3D third-person platforming game with a forward scrolling effect similar to the arcade game Space Harrier.
 After that, an Estonian development company, Bluemoon, released a game called Kosmonaut in 1990; the game being a forwards scrolling driving/adventure game.